djordjezikelic/djordjezikelic.github.io/_pages/about.md

 * <span style="color:grey">October 2025</span>\.
 [PolyQEnt: A Polynomial Quantified Entailment Solver](https://arxiv.org/abs/2408.03796) has received a **Distinguished Tool Paper award** at [ATVA 2025](https://conf.researchr.org/home/atva-2025)!

 * <span style="color:grey">October 2025</span>\.
 [Synthesizing Efficient and Permissive Programmatic Runtime Shields for Neural Policies](https://arxiv.org/abs/2410.05641) accepted at [TOSEM](https://dl.acm.org/journal/tosem).

+* <span style="color:grey">October 2025</span>\.
+I was awarded the Ministry of Education (MOE) Tier 1b grant for the project "Relational Verification of Probabilistic Models and Programs".
+I have **multiple openings** for motivated PhD students and interns and **one postdoc opening**.
+Reach out if interested and see [here](https://djordjezikelic.github.io/openings/) for more details!

 * <span style="color:grey">July 2025</span>\.
 I will attend [CAV 2025](https://aaai.org/conference/aaai/aaai-25/#) in Zagreb, Croatia, and [CONCUR 2025](https://conferences.au.dk/confest2025/concur) in Aarhus, Denmark.
 If you will be around and would like to catch up or connect, please reach out!